freeradical13/freeradical13.github.io/index.md

 #### Fermentation

-Fermentation is the process of reducing Pyruvate and oxidizing NADH to form NAD<sup>+</sup> which allows for another round of Glycolysis to produce 2 more ATP and NADH.
+[Fermentation][] is the process of reducing Pyruvate and oxidizing NADH to form NAD<sup>+</sup> which allows for another round of Glycolysis to produce 2 more ATP and NADH.
 Fermentation may occur in place of aerobic respiration when there is insufficient Oxygen.

-Lactic acid fermentation produces two molecules of Lactate (or Lactic acid).
+[Lactic acid fermentation][] produces two molecules of Lactate (or Lactic acid).
 The middle Carbonyl in Pyruvate is reduced to a Hydroxyl (from an NADH) to form Lactate and NAD<sup>+</sup> (catalyzed by Lactate Dehydrogenase).

-Alcoholic fermentation also reduces Pyruvate and produces two Ethanol and two CO<sub>2</sub> molecules as waste products.
+[Alcoholic fermentation][] also reduces Pyruvate and produces two Ethanol and two CO<sub>2</sub> molecules as waste products.
 First, two Pyruvate molecules are converted into two molecules of Acetylaldehyde (catalyzed by Pyruvate Decarboxylase) and CO<sub>2</sub>.
 Then the two Acetylaldehydes are converted into two Ethanol (catalyzed by Alcoholic Dehydrogenase).

 #### Gluconeogenesis

-Gluconeogensis is the process of anabolizing Glucose from non-Carbohydrate substances such as Pyruvate, Glycerol, Lactate, and some Amino Acids.
+[Gluconeogenesis][] is the process of anabolizing Glucose from non-Carbohydrate substances such as Pyruvate, Glycerol, Lactate, and some Amino Acids.
 The whole process uses 2 ATP, 2 GTP, and 1 NADH.

 Glucose may also be formed by catabolizing polysaccharides such as Starch and Glycogen.

 #### Cell Division

-Both prokyarotes and eukaryotes perform cell division to replicate themselves under the right conditions.
+Both prokyarotes and eukaryotes perform [cell division][] to replicate themselves under the right conditions.
 The combination of [Mitosis][] - which duplicates DNA - and [Cytokinesis][] - which divides the cytoplasm into two cells - is cell division that produces a copy of a cell (also called asexual reproduction).
 [Meiosis][] occurs when two cells called [gametes][], each with half the total number of chromosomes, combine into one cell called a [zygote][] through a process called [fertilization][] (also called sexual reproduction).
 When an organism contains both gamete and non-gamete cells, the gamete cells are part of the [germline][] whereas the non-gamete cells are called [somatic][] cells.

 Some cells cycle through one of a few states called a [cell cycle][]: